ooichinchun/WindDrivenRainWithFluent/CreateInjection/README.md

 ## Script to create a journal to automate creation of injection conditions under the DPM model in FLUENT for WDR

-This section is comprised of 6 files, of which 2 are template commands for the final journal file, and the remaining four scripts [last](https://github.com/ooichinchun/WindDrivenRainWithFluent/blob/master/CreateInjection/injection_d1mm_loop.csh) can be used to create the FLUENT journal file for the 4 different raindrop sizes to be used.
+This section is comprised of 6 files, of which 2 are template commands for the final journal file, and the remaining [four scripts](https://github.com/ooichinchun/WindDrivenRainWithFluent/blob/master/CreateInjection/injection_d1mm_loop.csh) can be used to create the FLUENT journal file for the 4 different raindrop sizes to be used.
 The first two files need to be downloaded and kept in the same folder as the script files when run.
 The four script files are for raindrop sizes of 5 mm, 2 mm, 1 mm and 0.5 mm.

 The script has the following lines at the beginning that define the injections that will be created via the journal file.